 One of the main drawbacks with this unit is its lack of a stand and other expensive accessories.
 Many users have no problem using a substitute for the stand, but this will not always be the most stable option.

-The Shop Fox W1758 is one of the best wood lathes available.
+The W1758 is among the best wood lathes available.
 It features a powerful 2-horsepower motor that outperforms many other models.

 The unit also has a swivel head for outboard turning that is made easy with the tool rest extension.
 The extension is adjustable three ways to provide the most support.